vplesko/OrbLang/docs/pages/type_system_extended_explicit_types.md

 explicit TableId u64;
 ```

 The reason to use them over aliases is that they provide extra type-safety for the newly introduced type.

 For example, if you have several different storage types, you may want to define different key types to index into them.
-Defining these as explicit types lets the compiler ensure you don't use a key of one storage to index another one.
+Defining these as explicit types lets the compiler ensure you don't mistakenly use one type of key on a wrong storage.